 Leanne’s Inspiration: “Use your voice, tell your stories, focus on your unique perspective and gifts and inspire others to come alive and change the world with you.”

 Inspiration gives us the ability to take risks and see disappointments as opportunities.
-Next, the Think Tank explores Global Leadership in October.
-Why should Chattanooga’s women aspire to it and how can we help transform them into global leaders?
+Next, the Think Tank explores Global Leadership.
+CLICK for our GLOBAL LEADERSHIP DISCUSSION.
 Join us as we ASPIRE & INSPIRE!
-Contact us at info@womengroundbreakers.